cloud-elements/devportal/_includes/Elements/infusionsoft/authenticate.md

 4. Hover over the element card, and then click **Authenticate**.
 ![Create Instance](/assets/img/elements/authenticate-instance.gif)
 5. Enter a name for the element instance.
 6. In **Infusionsoft Server** enter the account portion of your Infusionsoft URL.
-For example, if your account url is `https://dt123.infusionsoft.com` enter `dt364.infusionsoft.com`.
+For example, if your account url is `https://dt123.infusionsoft.com` enter `dt364.infusionsoft.com` or `https://dt123.infusionsoft.com`.
 7. In **Infusionsoft Encrypted Key** enter the encrypted API key that you identified in [API Provider Setup](setup.html).
 9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.